 Growth Factor-9 is a product meant for bodybuilders that is designed to be a hormone booster, according to the product’s description.
 It is produced by the manufacturer Novex Biotech.
-Though the product, itself doesn’t have its own dedicated website, it is listed on the official website for the manufacturer.
+The product has been around for many years and though it was originally available mainly through third-party retail sites, the manufacturer has now given this product its own dedicated website.

-On this list, the first four ingredients don’t produce the types of effect that are suggested by the manufacturer and no scientific studies could be located that would link them to the claims about them.
+On this list, the first four ingredients don’t produce the types of effect that are suggested by the manufacturer and no scientific studies could be located that would link them to the claims about them when searching through a database of medical journals.
 Those substances are also extremely common in other diet, protein, and bodybuilding supplements that are available at a fraction of the price of this product.

 Therefore, to make Growth Factor-9 worth its massive price tag, its last two ingredients would need to be linked to a strong body of evidence to prove its effectiveness.
 Oxy-proline is also known as pyroglutamic acid.
 This is a form of amino acid that is rather rare.
 At the time that this review was written, no clinical studies could be located to support the health, weight loss, or body building benefits of this substance.
 One study was found linking its use to assisting skin in holding onto moisture.

 Schizonpeta is an herb that is used for the treatment of eczema and other skin conditions and is sometimes used as a treatment for the common cold.
 Any indication that it is associated with human growth hormone production could not be located at this time.